Bionif92/Cursos-de-Programacion/Javascript.md

 ```
 this is given by lodash, but we need to define '_'

-Need to install full build in our program
+Need to install full build in our program, `save link as`, the 24 kB g

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwOTYwMDkyNCw1NDYzNzM3NjhdfQ==
+eyJoaXN0b3J5IjpbLTIwMTY5OTExNjYsNTQ2MzczNzY4XX0=
 -->